fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 To define a service-friendly environment, we must first identify the design goals of the payment flow and the smart contracts on the Ethereum Blockchain.

-The payment flow of an Ethereum transaction :
+The payment flow of an Ethereum transaction:

 ```mermaid
 graph LR